Natasha Miles

-Natasha Tara Miles (born 19 October 1988) is a Hong Kong cricketer who currently plays for Middlesex and Hong Kong.
+Natasha Tara Miles (born 19 October 1988) is a British Hong Kong cricketer who plays for the Hong Kong women's national cricket team and Middlesex in English county cricket.
 An all-rounder, she is a right-handed batter and right-arm medium bowler.
 She has previously played for Surrey and Otago, as well as Lancashire Thunder in the Women's Cricket Super League.
-She made her Twenty20 International debut on 22 November 2021, for Hong Kong against Nepal.
+She first played for Hong Kong in 2006, and made her Twenty20 International debut in 2021.

 Early life

 Miles was born on 19 October 1988 in Hong Kong.
+She is the daughter of Rodney and Anita Wu Mui Chu Miles.

+Miles grew up in Hong Kong where she attended Island School.
+Her father, an Englishman, established a cosmetics firm in Hong Kong and served as president of the Hong Kong Cricket Association.
+Her Chinese mother was a pioneer of women's cricket in Hong Kong, helping establish the national women's league in 2004.

 Domestic career

+Hong Kong

+Miles began playing in men's leagues in Hong Kong at the age of 15, representing Craigengower Cricket Club (CCC) and Nomads.
+During the 2005-06 season, she took 6/53 for CCC in the final of the HKCA Saturday League and also became the first woman to play in the Sunday Cup.

 County cricket

 Miles made her county debut in 2007, for Surrey against Somerset.
 Overall that season she took 5 wickets at an average of 20.40.
 In 2009, she took 7 wickets in the County Championship, as well as helping Surrey win the inaugural Twenty20 Cup.

 In 2010, Miles moved to Middlesex.
 She hit her maiden county half-century that season, scoring 50 against Worcestershire, as well as taking 13 wickets at an average of 18.07 in the County Championship.
 She took her maiden five-wicket haul the following season, with 5/31 Yorkshire.
 In 2013, Miles was Middlesex's leading run-scorer in the County Championship, with 317 runs including her maiden county century, scoring 100 against Kent.
 The following season, she was her side's leading run-scorer in both competitions, with 247 runs in the County Championship and 166 in the Twenty20 Cup.
 Miles played primarily as a batter over subsequent seasons, and consistently scored over 100 runs a season in the County Championship, as well as helping her side win the 2018 Women's Twenty20 Cup.
 She played eight matches for the side in the 2021 Women's Twenty20 Cup, scoring 51 runs.
 She played four matches in the 2022 Women's Twenty20 Cup, scoring 151 runs including two half-centuries.
 She has also captained Middlesex in 13 T20s between 2017 and 2022.